eCommerce Packaging: A Definitive Guide

 Type of product

-The kind of product determines the type of packaging technique that needs to be adapted.
+The kind of product determines the type of the eCommerce packaging technique that needs to be adapted.
 Also, special requirements can be defined if any.

 Value of shipment

 If the shipment is of high value then an added layer of protection can be done for the product to ensure complete safety.

 There are mainly two kinds of packaging involved in the packaging of your products – external and internal packaging.

 This involves parcels and flyer bags.
 Parcels include corrugated boxes, Double or triple walled boxes.
 These are used to pack heavy items such as electronic appliances, fruits and also fragile items like glass bottles, cans etc. A Flyer bag can be used to store small items like boxes, makeup products etc. They can accommodate products up to 4kg in weight.

 The following table can be used for reference while choosing the right external eCommerce packaging.

 Internal packaging materials include bubble wrap, air bags, cardboard, and foam pellets.
 These have various functions like cushioning, void filling, protection and dividers, and shock absorption.
 When packing fragile/special products, it is a must that these products be used in ample quantity along with the correct internal packaging to avoid any tampering.

 The following table talks about different kinds of internal packaging material and their function